SOME PRACTICAL INFORMATION

 During the high season, about once a week, often on Fridays, a communal campfire is organized.
 On sale there: the familiar "La Motte" drinks and meat for barbecueing.
 The rest of the things needed for a successful barbecue must be brought by the campers themselves, possibly even as a joint effort.

-for each extra person: 4 Euro a night.
+for each extra person: 5 Euro a night (free for children up to 2 years old).

 Advance booking is advised.